 1. Set your Priorities and Goals

-Maintaining sight of what actually adds value and happiness in your life is key to achieving financial independence.
+Maintaining sight of what actually adds value and happiness to your life is key to achieving financial independence.
 It allows you to cut out the unnecessary expenses in your life.
-If they aren’t valuable or a priority for you, why spend on it?
+If they aren’t valuable or a priority for you, why spend on them?

 If you have a goal to become financially independent by 40, starting to track that goal and prioritize it ahead of other goals, may be what’s necessary to reach it.
 Setting goals are important, but if you have so many that you can’t realistically achieve them all, it can spread your time, money, and patience thin, and likely inhibit progress towards the ones that are most meaningful to you!